I've Gotta Get a Message to You: Versions

 "I've Gotta Get a Message to You" has appeared in five versions, all made from the same recording, but heard at three different speeds, faded out at three different points, and with different elements mixed forward.
 As to the speed, Bill Inglot said in 1999 that the mix he made for the Tales from the Brothers Gibb box in 1990 is at the correct reel tape speed.
 This speed is intermediate between the mono and stereo mixes released in 1968.
 The correct speed can be achieved by playing the mono single mix at 98.8%, and the LP stereo mix at 103.0%, which brings them to the correct timing.

 The first mix to appear was the mono mix for the single, followed closely by a stereo mix that appeared on North American copies of the Idea album.
 The two sound very different.
 For most of the song the album mix has percussion effects and string overdubs not heard (or barely heard) in the single mix.
 In the ending, most of the second chorus (2:28-2:37 at the correct speed) has lead vocal in the album mix, but wordless backing vocal in the single mix, until, at 'hold on', they resume the same vocal tracks.
 The slower album mix is shorter because it fades out much sooner, 4 seconds sooner at the speed given, or 11 seconds sooner at corrected speed.
-At 2:45 (correct speed) fans hear a spoken ‘save your voice’ in the stereo album mix, and also less distinctly in the Tales from the Brothers Gibb mix.
+At 2:45 (correct speed) fans hear a spoken 'save your voice' in the stereo album mix, and also less distinctly in the Tales from the Brothers Gibb mix.

-During preparation of The Studio Albums 1967-1968 box set, another mix from 1968 was discovered, a mono mix that sounds like the 1968 stereo mix.
+During preparation of The Studio Albums 1967–1968 box set, another mix from 1968 was discovered, a mono mix that sounds like the 1968 stereo mix.
 Since the North American Idea LP was released only in stereo, this companion mono mix was never released.
-It plays faster than the stereo mix, but that is true of all the mono mixes for Idea.

 The Tales from the Brothers Gibb mix can also be found on Rhino's 1991 The British Invasion, Volume 9 compilation.

-An Italian version of the song, called Pensiero d'amore (Thought of Love), was published by Welsh singer Mal Ryder in 1969.
+An Italian version of the song, called Pensiero d'amore (Thought of Love), was published by Welsh singer Mal in 1969.